Farid-mfk/QA_Check-List/README.md

 70. Verify location of the “Forgot password” link
 71. Verify the “Forgot password” link is active and redirect to the “Restore password” page.
 72. Verify if the link to change the password is sent to the user’s registered email or phone only.
+73. Check for user authentication and authorization availability.
-73. Verify if the new password matches with required specifications for characters (e.g. special characters, digits, etc.)
+74. Verify if the new password matches with required specifications for characters (e.g. special characters, digits, etc.)
-74. Verify if the login is possible with the newly changed password.
+75. Verify if the login is possible with the newly changed password.